 Arming the Syrian rebels is a sordid business that makes me deeply uncomfortable.
 While I am generally supportive of Secretary of State John Kerry’s effort in the Middle East, there are worrying signs.
 I don’t think that Martin Indyk is the right choice to serve as envoy to the Israel-Palestinian talks, and getting the European Union to classify Hizbollah as a terrorist organization is only going to increase the Shiites’ and Alawites’ sense of besiegement.
 I’m also not sure what to make of Iraq’s move to initiate direct talks between the U.S. and Iran over Iran’s nuclear program.

 Martin Longman is the web editor of the Washington Monthly.
 He is also the founder of Booman Tribune and Progress Pond.
 Before joining the Monthly, Martin was a county coordinator for ACORN/Project Vote and a political consultant.
 He has a degree in philosophy from Western Michigan University.

-- The Hubris of the Trump Defense Team 6 comments | posted on July 4, 2020
+- The End of the Cold Civil War Is In Sight 19 comments | posted on July 4, 2020